 When making an appointment for the online GED test, your correct time zone is shown on your appointment.

-You can, however, change the time zone on the GED scheduling page.
+You can, however, change the time zone on the GED test scheduling page.
 If the appointment time of your appointment isn’t correct, you can reschedule it on the My Schedule Page quite easily.

 So when taking the GED® test online (the OP – online proctored – GED exam) it is important that you meet the proctor at the right time.
 So you understand that the time zone matters, right?